burnoo/compose-remember-preference/README.md

 # compose-remember-preference
 Jetpack Compose library for remembering state persistently, based on DataStore preferences.
+Basically it's persistent version of `remember { mutableStateOf(x) }`.

 ## Getting started
 Library is distributed through Maven Central.
 To use it you need to add following dependancy to your module `build.gradle`: